Driven by a UK Strategy for Kawasaki Disease

 We will identify funds and lever efforts building on enhanced awareness of need, to undertake and urgently advance critical research to understand, diagnose and manage Kawasaki Disease

 Gaps exist in current provision for Kawasaki Disease children in their long term care.
 We will work to close these gaps, as well as connect long term care to long term research.

-We recognise KSSG as a lifeline when you’re at the centre of the “flat spin” that is a Kawasaki Disease diagnosis – so supporting and developing resources for KSSG – the UK support group which voluntarily supports families with understanding, advice and compassion – this is our fourth important aim.
+We recognise that support for families is a critical lifeline when you’re at the centre of the “flat spin” that is a Kawasaki Disease diagnosis – so supporting and developing trusted resources for families is our fourth important aim.

 Delivering the Strategy – Priority, Pace, Partnership

 Driving forward implementation of our strategy across all four of our strategic aims means we must work to find influential supportive partners and enable Kawasaki Disease to be identified as a priority by funders and policy makers.
 Individual components of the strategy are critical, but dynamic implementation of our comprehensive, integrated approach is the approach we take.